lrlarson/harlemHeroes/plugins/cordova-plugin-screen-orientation/README.md

 Windows phone does not support specification or primary and secondary orientations.
 If called with a specific orientation the plugin will just apply the landscape or portait orientation.

+## W8.1 Notes

+Windows 8.1 Applicaitons (runtime/metro applications) will only display orientation changes if the device has some sort of accelerometer.
+The internal state of the "orientation" will still be kept, but the actual screen won't rotate unless the device supports it.

 # Changelog

+## 1.4.0
+* Added Windows 8.1 Support
+* [#54](https://github.com/gbenvenuti/cordova-plugin-screen-orientation/pull/54) Background thread for ios
+* [#64](https://github.com/gbenvenuti/cordova-plugin-screen-orientation/pull/64) Orientation naming bug fixed
+* Add portrait upside down to iOS default orientations

 ## 1.3.5-6
 * Plugin added to npm